ExpressionEngine/ExpressionEngine/changelogs/patch.md

 - Fixed a bug ([\#128](https://github.com/ExpressionEngine/ExpressionEngine/issues/128)) where upload directories were not alphabetized in File Manager upload button dropdown.
 - Fixed a bug ([\#121](https://github.com/ExpressionEngine/ExpressionEngine/issues/121)) where the date picker would stay overlayed when switching tabs.
 - Fixed a bug ([\#118](https://github.com/ExpressionEngine/ExpressionEngine/issues/118)) where using the Search and Replace utility on templates would escape quotes in the replacement text.
+- Fixed a bug ([\#117](https://github.com/ExpressionEngine/ExpressionEngine/issues/117)) where Relationship fields may not parse if using hypens in the field name and similarly-named fields exist.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists